dominikt2/minesweeper/README.md

   - 16 x 16 grid with 40 bombs
   - 20 x 20 grid with 75 bombs

-Difficulty can be change by selecting it ftom the options menu. </br>
+Difficulty can be changed by selecting it from the options menu. </br>
 You can reset the game with the "RESET" button.